Review – The Chronicles of Riddick: Assault on Dark Athena

 Wheelman is a straightforward looking Grand Theft Auto clone, made by a dying publisher and featuring the voice and likeness of Vin “I End Lives” Diesel.
 A recipe for failure if there ever was one, save for the fact that Diesel’s track record with the game industry has been stellar.
 After the two Chronicles of Riddick games, Wheelman becomes the third release blessed by his Tigon Studios label, and like the others, is better than you might expect.

 The key thing to remember about Wheelman is that it isn’t aping the Grand Theft Auto series as a whole.
 Specifically, it bases itself on GTA 3.
-All the extra cruft that Rockstar would later add to their series is nowhere to be found here. → It’s not you, it’s me.
+All the extra cruft that Rockstar would later add to their series is nowhere to be found here.
+You have driving, on foot action, and a couple of secrets to find.
+This is a good start, as GTA 3 struck a fine balance between wild arcade action and depth.
+What makes it worth playing in 2009 is that the game takes this foundation and removes most of the bullshit. → Professor Layton and the Diabolical Post

 Review – Silent Hill: Homecoming

 The last time I reviewed a Silent Hill game, I was playing through SH:Origins, a PSP original developed by an American team with a greater focus on combat than previous games in the series.
 At the time, I made two points which I thought encapsulated the nature of Silent Hill games.
 Firstly, I asserted that reliance on locked doors, constant map checking, and finicky combat are an easy way to make your game feel tedious, repetitive, and full of cheap parlor tricks.
 True they can help create a frightening and oppressive tone when used correctly, but I would argue that no one has been able to do that since the very first game.
-Secondly, I stated Silent Hill games benefit from their tendency to shape enemies and environments around the mental projections of their protagonist. → I can has post?
+Secondly, I stated Silent Hill games benefit from their tendency to shape enemies and environments around the mental projections of their protagonist.
+In the end, the experience left me pessimistic about the future of the franchise.

 Review – Wanted: Weapons of Fate